ESSAY 13 - WHY PLATINUM PRINTS?

 Platinum prints are the most sought-after type of fine art print.
 Only very few photographers in the world have the knowledge and skill to create a body of work via the platinum printmaking process, making them rare and unusual.

 It is one thing to create a single platinum print, but it is another dimension to create a body of work that is connected and printed as a group.
-This is challenging for a number of reasons which include the ability to control the tone of each platinum print based on the humidity of the emulsion at the time of exposure.
+This is challenging for a number of reasons which include the ability to control the tone of each platinum print based on the humidity of the emulsion at the time of exposure among many other variables.
 Not many people have the skill to do this in the 21st century.

 I create my platinum prints by placing a large format film negative on top of a hand coated platinum paper in a hinged printing frame and exposing this "sandwich" to UV light before being developed, cleared, and processed.

-I only use original large format negatives to make my platinum prints.
-I don’t use any digital technology or computers in any part of my platinum printmaking process.
-If I want a bigger print, I use a bigger camera.
-I currently use 4x5, 5x7, 8x10, and 11x14 view cameras to create my negatives and platinum prints.
+I currently use 4x5, 5x7, 8x10, and 11x14 large format view cameras to create my negatives for platinum prints.
 I have special 4x10 and 5x14 reducing backs which allow me to create very special and unique print sizes from my 8x10 and 11x14 view cameras respectively.

 Anyone that has seen a platinum print in person knows that to appreciate the emotional impact completely these photographs must be seen and experienced in person.
 It is impossible to translate the unique and subtle qualities of this process with digital photos and display them via a computer screen.
 I highly encourage anyone interested in the fine arts to visit a gallery or a local museum to experience a platinum print in person.